Amplifier power supplies

 Fuses are usually rated at 125% of the normal load to prevent premature blowing.
 Bear in mind that to blow quickly a fuse must be presented with an overload of some 200%.
 A lower overload, say of 35% or 4A through a 3A fuse, may take an hour for the fuse to blow.

-Over-rate handling current by at least a factor of two, given the surge most switches face on power up.
+Over-rate handling current by at least a factor of two, given the surge most switches face on power up (the heat generated across the tarnished contacts of the mains switch on one volume control caused it to incinerate quite spectacularly).
 Apply same criteria to filters.
 High-voltage ceramic capacitors or snubber networks across the mains switch contacts will tend to increase life by reducing arcing.

 At low voltages - 24V or below - current switching ratings can usually be increased without serious reduction of working life.
 Loads, other than of a purely resistive nature, invariably require derating if working life and, in some cases, safe working are to be maintained.
 An inductive load like a transformer may cause high voltage and current surges as the magnetic flux collapses.
 Such voltage surges may cause flash-over, damaging insulation.